callnow

 The Statement of Owner’s Equity comes after the Income Statement.
 We would continue to depend on the same information source.

 Thus, the adjusted trial balance is the best source of knowledge when drafting financial statements.
-Regardless, one must include any document that contains a detailed list of modified accounts.
+Regardless, any document containing a detailed list of modified accounts must be included.
 The Income Statement is included later in the process.

 2. Prepare the Heading

-The headline, like any financial statement, consists of 3 lines.
+Like any financial statement, the headline consists of three lines.
 The company’s name appears on the first sheet.

 Subsequently, the report’s title appears on the second side.
-Statement of Changes in Equity, Statement of Owner’s Equity, or simply Statement of Changes in Equity would also be appropriate in this situation.
+Statements of Changes in Equity, Statements of Owner’s Equity, or simply Statements of Changes in Equity would also be appropriate in this situation.

 Therefore, Gray Electronic Repair Services Statement of Ownership Equity Changes for the Fiscal Year Ending December 31, 2020